Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 The stomach is very acidic, with a pH of 3.5 or below, so it has no trouble breaking down alkaline foods.
-The American diet, however, is largely comprised of acid-forming foods, which means that the majority of Americans are placing a heavy acidic burden on their bodies and straining their blood’s regulation system.
+The American diet, however, is largely comprised of acidic foods, which means that the majority of Americans are placing a heavy acidic burden on their bodies and straining their blood’s regulation system.

 As if your body didn’t have enough challenges neutralizing a heavily acidic diet, you should also know that lifestyle can play a role in whether or not you have an acidic pH.
-Alcohol, caffeine and medication have also been shown to create greater acidity levels with our bodies.
-Stress can also cause higher acidity in the body, and high levels of stress are related to all sorts of physical and mental conditions.
-And in today’s society, each of these factors seems to have taken up permanent residence.
+Alcohol, caffeine and medication have also been shown to create greater acidity levels in our bodies.
+Stress can also cause an acidic pH in the body and high levels of stress are related to numerous negative physical and mental conditions.
+And in today’s society, each of these factors seems to be getting more and more prevalent.

 Alkaline vs acidic foods